DrVox100/AutoFetal7-nnUNet/README.md

 # AutoFetal-7: 3D Fetal Brain Volumetry & Z-Score Engine

-**Clinical-grade nnU-Net v2 pipeline for automated 7-class fetal brain segmentation and gestational-age-conditioned Z-score reporting.**
+**Translational research nnU-Net v2 pipeline for automated 7-class fetal brain segmentation and gestational-age-conditioned Z-score reporting.**

 Validated for gestational ages **22.6–33.0 weeks**.
 This tool provides automated volumetric analysis and normative comparisons to aid in the quantitative assessment of fetal neurodevelopment.